ARM-software/open-iot-sdk/examples/ats-keyword/README.md

 For example, the updated binary is placed in `build/kws/kws_signed_update.bin`.
 The updated binary is already signed and it is the file you will need to upload to the Amazon S3 bucket in the next section.

 Upon completion of the build and signing process the <ins>signature string will be echoed to the terminal</ins>.
 This will be needed in the next step.
+If you dont have the last build output available, go ahead and rebuild now.
+Look at the end of the build output for the following string <Use this base 64 encoded signature in OTA job>.
+The text after that label is what is needed below.

 ## Creating AWS IoT firmware update job